 Every family is unique as is each individual within it.
 Everyone is likely to have their own experience of this life passage, with their own particular challenges, joys, expectations, and concerns.
 However, there are a number of ways you may help to nurture your relationship with your university student:

 - Set reasonable expectations about academics: Your student may have been a super-academic achiever in high school, but may not get straight-A’s in university.
 Your expectations continue to influence the expectations your student sets for himself.
 Help them to accept that doing the best they can is terrific, even if they do not make the Dean’s list.
 If they truly do need academic assistance, encourage them to seek it out.

-- Be a good listener: When problems arise at school - which they inevitably will do - listen carefully to what your student says.
+- Be a good listener: When problems arise at school – which they inevitably will do – listen carefully to what your student says.
 Support them in exploring options and finding their own solutions, without taking it upon yourself to solve the problems for them.
-Remind them about the resources that are available to them at school (see Campus Resources below), and encourage them to seek those out for further assistance.
+Remind them about the resources that are available to them at school (explore the following Campus Resources), and encourage them to seek those out for further assistance.

 - Be emotionally supportive: Be positive and encouraging, but don’t push them to follow a particular course of action, or pressure them about grades or career choices.
 You can be clear in expressing your own opinions, but trying to impose them on your student is likely to create unproductive conflict rather than positive changes.